Numerical viscosity and resistivity in MHD turbulence simulations: Summary and Conclusions

 \section{Summary and Conclusions}

 We determined the effective hydrodynamic Reynolds number ($\rek$), the magnetic Prandlt number ($\pem$), and the magnetic Reynolds number ($\rem$) as a function of linear grid resolution ($N$), from MHD simulations with purely numerical viscosity and resistivity, i.e., in Implicit Large Eddy Simulations (ILES).
-To do so, we studied the kinetic and magnetic power spectra in the kinematic phase of the turbulent dynamo.
+To do so, we studied the kinetic and magnetic power spectra of the turbulent dynamo in detail.
 Throughout the study, we distinguish the subsonic ($\mach = 0.1$) and the supersonic ($\mach = 10$) regime of turbulence.
 We summarise our results as follows: \begin{itemize} \item Through the time evolution of the magnetic-to-kinetic energy ratio ($\Emag/\Ekin$) in the kinematic phase of the dynamo (see Fig.~\ref{fig:Time_evol}), we show that the rate of growth of the magnetic field increases with the linear grid resolution $N$ (c.f., column~2 of Tab.~\ref{tab:fit_params}).
 The qualitative differences in the magnetic field morphology between the subsonic and supersonic regimes in Figs.~\ref{fig:slices0p1} and~\ref{fig:slices10} demonstrate that smaller-scale magnetic field structures are increasingly resolved with improved grid resolution.
-This implies that the amplification of the magnetic field increases with increasing $N$. \item In order to quantify the above qualitative findings, we perform spectral (Fourier) analysis on the time-averaged kinetic ($\Pkin$) and magnetic ($\Pmag$) power spectra (see Fig.~\ref{fig:spectra}) obtained from our simulations.
-To determine the viscous ($\knu$) and resistive ($\keta$) dissipation wave numbers, we fit model spectra to the simulations (see Eqs.~\ref{eq:kinspectra} and~\ref{eq:magspectra}).
-The extracted $\knu$ and $\keta$ from $\Pkin$ and $\Pmag$ (see columns~11 and~12 of Tab.~\ref{tab:fit_params}) quantify our previous findings, i.e., the dissipation scales and the associated Reynolds numbers depend on the grid resolution $N$. \item In order to quantify the $N$-dependence of the dissipation wave numbers and the associated Reynolds numbers, we fit $\knu$ and $\keta$ as functions of $N$ (see Fig.~\ref{fig:kvsN}) with the formulations proposed from the theory of turbulence (Kolmogorov and Burgers turbulence for the subsonic and supersonic regimes, respectively; see Eqs.~(\ref{eq:knuvsN}) and~(\ref{eq:ketavsN}), and Appendix~\ref{ap:p_re_kin}), and translate that information to Fig.~\ref{fig:reyvsN} to show $\rek$, $\pem$, and $\rem$ as functions of $N$. \item While the results of $\knu$ and $\rek$ as functions of $N$ are in agreement with the predictions of Kolmogorov turbulence ($\prek = 4/3$) in the subsonic regime, the measured $\prek = 1.91\pm0.01$ for the supersonic regime exceeds the expectation of Burgers turbulence ($\prek = 3/2$) by $\sim27\%$.
-Overall, we find that $\rek=(N/\nrek)^{\prek}$, with $\prek\in[1.2,1.4]$ and $\nrek\in[0.8,1.7]$ in the subsonic regime, and with $\prek\in[1.5,2.0]$ and $\nrek\in[0.8,4.4]$ in the supersonic regime.
-The ranges here (and in the following) are obtained by considering the minimum and maximum of the 1-sigma range over all the plausible models. \item We further find that $\keta$ is a linear function of $N$ with the coefficients being $0.030\pm0.001$ in the subsonic regime and $0.063\pm0.002$ in supersonic regime.
-Related to this, we find that $\rem = (N/\nrem)^{\prem}$, with $\prem\in[1.3,1.5]$ and $\nrem\in[1.1,2.3]$ in the subsonic regime, and with $\prem\in[1.2,1.6]$ and $\nrem\in[0.1,0.7]$ in the supersonic regime. \item Formally, we find a weak dependence of $\pem$ on $N$.
-However, our data is also consistent with constant values of $1.3\pm1.1$ for $\mach = 0.1$, and $2.0\pm1.4$ for $\mach = 10$. \item In order to put these results into a broader context, we compare them to figure~5 in \citet{2023ApJ...942L..34G}, restricted to the subsonic regime (\citealt{2023ApJ...942L..34G} only investigated subsonic turbulence).
-We find that while $\nrek$ and $\nrem$ obtained from our simulations are larger than the ones obtained from our fits to \citeauthor{2023ApJ...942L..34G}'s data by a factor of $\sim2$, which is due to the differences in the MHD solver and code used in both works, the dependence of $\rek$ and $\rem$ on $N$, i.e., $\prek$ and $\prem$, agrees well in both data sets. \item We show the target explicit $\rek$, $\pem$, and $\rem$ from simulations with explicit viscosity and resistivity (i.e., in Direct Numerical Simulations, DNS) from various works in the literature together with the ILES data from this work and from \citet{2023ApJ...942L..34G}, and together with the respective model functions of $N$ in Fig.~\ref{fig:link}.
-This comparison and our relations can be used to estimate the effective $\rek$, $\rem$ and $\pem$ for a given $N$, and to check whether a particular target Reynolds number can be achieved at a given $N$. \end{itemize}
+This implies that the amplification of the magnetic field increases with increasing $N$.